-In addition, before a Social Audit is conducted, to prepare factories better, we share the full audit questionnaire which will be used during the audit.
+In addition, before a Social Audit is conducted, , we share the full audit questionnaire which will be used during the audit.
 It also allows factories to compare their existing system with PUMA's requirements and work on potential areas for improvement before the full audit is conducted.